Mandalas & Eight Siddhas | Mandala Main Page

 6. Dombi Heruka (not to be confused with Dombipa)

-To a greater or lesser degree the Sakya Tradition adopted the Kagyu system of eight siddhas but chose to insert Virupa in place of Padmavajra (Sakya system).
+To a greater or lesser degree the Sakya Tradition adopted an almost identical system to the Kagyu list of eight siddhas but chose to insert Virupa in place of Padmavajra (Sakya system).
 In the Sakya Tradition these eight siddhas are only found as a group for the purpose of adorning the eight cemeteries in art.
 They do not hold any place in the religious history of Sakya or as a model for understanding lineages as they very much do in the Kagyu Tradition.
 The Sakyapas appear to have merely borrowed this system for reasons of art and iconography.

 In the exhibition Mandala: The Perfect Circle there are seventeen mandalas that depict the eight cemeteries.
 If these are taken as a good representation, a cross sampling, of all wrathful and semi-wrathful deity mandalas with cemeteries and siddhas then the breakdown is as follows: